High-precision chemical abundances of Galactic building blocks. II. Revisiting the chemical distinctness of the Helmi streams: Chemical abundances

 \subsection{Abundance analysis}

-We provide here a brief description of our analysis and readers may refer to \citetalias{Matsuno2022a} for a full and detailed explanation.
+We provide here a brief description of our analysis, and readers can refer to \citetalias{Matsuno2022a} for a complete and detailed explanation.
 The abundance measurements were based on equivalent width measurements, where we assumed a Voigt profile for the line shape.
-For Si, Mn, Zn, and Y, we applied spectral synthesis.
-Hyperfine structure splitting was taken into consideration for Na, Mn, and Ba.
-Abundances were estimated based on the assumption of local thermodynamic equilibrium (LTE) using MOOG \citep{Sneden1973} and based on one-dimensional plane parallel MARCS atmosphere models \citep{Gustafsson2008a}.
-We applied non-LTE corrections of \citet{Lind2011a} to the obtained Na abundance through the INSPECT database\footnote{ Data obtained from the INSPECT database, version 1.0 (\url{www.inspect-stars.net})}.
+We applied spectral synthesis for Si, Mn, Zn, and Y. Hyperfine structure splitting was considered for Na, Mn, and Ba.
+Abundances were estimated based on the assumption of local thermodynamic equilibrium (LTE) using MOOG \citep{Sneden1973} and based on one-dimensional plane-parallel MARCS atmosphere models \citep{Gustafsson2008a}.
+We applied non-LTE corrections of \citet{Lind2011a} to the obtained Na abundance through the INSPECT database\footnote{ Data obtained from the INSPECT database, version 1.0 (\url{www.inspect-stars.com}).} \footnote{The Na abundances in the comparison literature are in LTE (NS10) and in non-LTE (R17).
+This inconsistency does not affect our conclusions since we put all the abundances onto the same scale and since NS10 used Na lines that require small non-LTE corrections ($\lesssim 0.1$ dex).}.

-The effective temperature ($T_{\rm eff}$) was determined by minimizing the correlation between the excitation potentials and abundances derived from individual neutral iron lines.
-The microturbulent velocity ($v_t$) was determined in a similar manner now by minimizing the correlation between reduced equivalent widths and abundances.
-The surface gravity ($\log g$) was determined from temperature, luminosity, and stellar mass, where the luminosity was obtained by applying a bolometric correction of \citet{Casagrande2018a} to the absolute magnitude in the Gaia $G$ band and mass was derived from isochrone fitting in the color magnitude diagram.
+The effective temperature ($T_{\rm eff}$) was determined by minimizing the correlation between the excitation potentials and line-by-line abundances of neutral iron lines.
+The microturbulent velocity ($v_t$) was determined similarly by minimizing the correlation between reduced equivalent widths and abundances.
+The surface gravity ($\log g$) was determined from temperature, luminosity, and stellar mass, where the luminosity was obtained by applying a bolometric correction of \citet{Casagrande2018a} to the absolute magnitude in the Gaia $G$ band, and mass was derived from isochrone fitting in the color-magnitude diagram.
+This method of $\log g$ determination has an advantage over the spectroscopic method, requiring the ionization equilibrium between Fe~I and Fe~II, in that it does not strongly depend on the assumed $T_{\rm eff}$.
+For the stellar parameter determination, we used the simple mean of iron abundances derived from individual Fe~II lines because Fe II abundances are less affected by the non-LTE effect and temperature uncertainty than Fe I abundances.
 We took correlated uncertainties into consideration for the estimates of uncertainties.
 The derived parameters are presented in Table~\ref{tab:parameters}.